ankitrookie/web3-notes/Token.md

 This exact thing creating account is called minting account(Mint Account).

 More jargon :: In solana each token mint account has a fised size of 82 bytes.
 Coz every mint is same and storing same thing right so that why it is constant accross the mint.

+The Decimals we see while creating Token in solan which is 9.
+It is same as lamports in solana the smallest unite of solana is lamport => 1000000000.
+So 1 Token => 9